AmineDHM/SyncStream/README.md

 - 📊 **Live Viewer Count** - See how many are watching
 - 🌙 **Dark Mode** - Modern dark UI design
 - ⚡ **No Sign-up** - Just paste a link and start watching
+- 🔧 **Browser Extension** - Extract m3u8 URLs directly from video websites with one click

 ## Keyboard Shortcuts